egeny/fabuloos-website/documentation/api/renderer.md

       description: Return the current renderer.
 ---

-Get the current [renderer](/documentation/renderers.html)'s instance or ask to change for another renderer.
+Get the current [renderer](/documentation/renderers.html)’s instance or ask to change for another renderer.
-Changing for another renderer won't check if it can play the source.
+Changing for another renderer won’t check if it can play the source.

 {% alert %}
-You shouldn't call this method, its purpose is for internal use only.
+You shouldn’t call this method, its purpose is for internal use only.
 {% endalert %}

 ```js